Paces (musician)

 Mikey Perry, better known by his stage name Paces, is an Australian record producer and musician.
 His debut studio album, Vacation, was released in March 2016 and received positive reviews.
 Paces toured the album across Australia and New Zealand throughout May and June 2016.

+In June 2023, Paces released "Brain Got Hands", a song about dealing with depression.

 Paces has produced tracks for Tkay Maidza, Safia, Kilter, Danny T, Rattraps, Sietta, Parachute Youth, YesYou and Sampology.